Iegozulia/My_graduate_work/README.md

-this's me college graduate work this works with localhost servers like wampserver or another i have created a website on the topic of selling air, railway and bus tickets with a client launcher and a database of this
+This's me college graduate work.
+This works with localhost servers like wampserver or another.
+I have created a website on the topic of selling air, railway and bus tickets with a client launcher and a database of this.